 It is also important to keep the the city clean.
 You can easily see cleaning workers working in the street like this.

 The East-West Highway is the most modern road running through downtown Ho Chi Minh City in an east-west direction.
 This is a strategic route which helps promote the economic development in Ho Chi Minh City in particular and the entire southern region, southern central and the Central Highlands in general.

-Phap Hoa Pagoda (Lotus Pagoda) Buddhist pagodas is one of the oldest and most famous in this city.
+Phap Hoa Pagoda (Lotus Pagoda) Buddhist pagodas is one of the oldest and most famous in Saigon.
 This is also a cultural and spiritual location that is important to the people of Vietnam.

 Viet Nam National Pagoda is located in one of the most crowded streets in the city.
 The street is usually filled with passengers and vehicles.
 In the city it was common for there to be such a big temple like this.